vladigleba/vladigleba.github.io/posts/basics/spirit.md

 > But if the Spirit of him that raised up Jesus from the dead dwell in you, *he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you*.
 {% ct 'Romans 8:11' %}

 The Holy Spirit will participate in the resurrection of God’s faithful followers, just like He participated in the resurrection of Christ.
-If we are Christ’s, there is no need to fear death because Jesus, who conquered death, will resurrect His people through the power of the Holy Spirit at His second coming (see [“Manner of Christ's Coming”](/posts/prophecy/manner.md)).
+If we are Christ’s, there is no need to fear death because Jesus, who conquered death, will resurrect His people through the power of the Holy Spirit at His second coming (see [“Manner of Christ’s Coming”](/posts/prophecy/manner.md)).

 ## What are the gifts of the Holy Spirit?